apocalyptech/exordium/docs/screenshots.rst

 be found on two compilation albums.

 Below the album list will be a song list.
-Each song will have two icons on the lefthand side of the table.
+Each song will have two icons on the right-hand side of the table.
 The first, the arrow pointing down, provides a direct link to the track.
 The second will open up a popup window with the HTML5 media player jPlayer, which will then stream the track.
-Clicking on more than one track will add that to jPlayer's playlist.
+Clicking on more than one track will add the track to jPlayer's playlist.

+Artists with more than 500 songs will not have their song lists shown here, for performance reasons.

 Browsing Albums
 ---------------